 Once complete, the permit application is signed by a government official at the installation and submitted back to the regulator.
-Synthetic minor permits can be signed by the base commander, deputy base commander, base civil engineer or other government employee who has been delegated authority.
+Synthetic minor permits can be signed by the installation's commander, deputy commander, base civil engineer or other government employee who has been delegated authority.

+Similar to a Title V permit, synthetic minor permits also go through a public review and comment period.
 Once issued, the permit typically goes into effect for a period of five to ten years (sometimes more) and will direct the majority of air quality compliance tasks.